stasganiev/stasganiev/README.md

 ## Hello everyone! 👋

 I'm Stas Ganiev.
-I'm working as developer by bussines applications and beginer web developer.
+I'm working as developer by business applications and beginer web developer.
 My home language is Russian, and I speak English by level is A2.

 ### 🔭 I’m currently working on